aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (7) Failed to connect to 10.10.10.100 port 9876 after 35 ms: Could not connect to server
 ```

-- Pass correct Proxy Server port to AVD/`cv_deploy` or make sure Proxy service is running.
+- Pass correct Proxy Server port to `cv_deploy` or make sure Proxy service is running.

 ### No Proxy Server credentials provided

-**Issue**: Proxy Server requires verification of credentials but credentials are not provided to AVD/`cv_deploy`
+**Issue**: Proxy Server requires verification of credentials but credentials are not provided to `cv_deploy`

 **Symptoms**: Attempt to run `cv_deploy` returns the following exception: